dms-viz/dms-viz-docs/project-info/contributing-guide/index.md

 ### Code Guidelines

 We aim for clean and consistent code across the entire project.
 To this end, we use `ESLint` for linting and `Prettier` for code formatting.
-Make sure to install these extensions to your code editor.
+Make sure to install these extensions in your code editor.
 Before making a Pull Request, ensure your code adheres to these formatting guidelines.

 ### Versioning

-To ensure backward compatibility with older verions of specifications generated by `configure_dms-viz`, our web-based visualization tool employs a systematic versioning strategy.
-Whenever there are major updates or modifications to the tool, which might affect the existing JSON specifications or the overall behavior of the visualization, we introduce a new version.
+To ensure backward compatibility with older versions of specifications generated by `configure_dms-viz`, our web-based visualization tool employs a systematic versioning strategy.
+Whenever there are major updates or modifications to the tool, that might affect the existing JSON specifications or the overall behavior of the visualization, we introduce a new version.
 Here's how the versioning system works:

 #### Version Routes